Sadma: Critical reception

-Sadma received widespread critical acclaim with major appreciation drawn towards Sridevi's performance.
+Sadma received widespread critical acclaim, with major appreciation drawn towards Sridevi's performance.
 It is included in iDiva's list of '10 Must Watch Movies That Weren't Blockbusters'.
-Sridevi's performance as a child-woman suffering from amnesia was called by Indian Express "a milestone in her illustrious career".
-Sridevi also featured in the Mid-Day list of 'Challenging Roles played by Bollywood Actors' describing her act in the film as "her best performance ever".
+Sridevi's performance as a child-woman suffering from amnesia was called by Subhash K. Jha of The Indian Express, "a milestone in her illustrious career".
 In 2012, when Barfi! was being promoted, Anurag Basu said "People might feel so because the last film that featured the actress in a mentally challenged role was of Sadma.
 But the comparisons are only on the basis of the promo...once you see the film upon its release everything would be clear.".
 That same year, Adil Hussain, Sridevi's co-star in English Vinglish revealed that he became a fan of the actress after watching her in Sadma.
 The Sridevi-Kamal Haasan pair also appeared on the CNN-IBN list of 'Greatest Romantic Couples on Celluloid'.
 The climax of Sadma is included in the CNN-IBN list of 'Bollywood's 50 Most Memorable Scenes of All Time'.